 Activities that are considered normal maintenance do not require simultaneous improvements for accessibility under the ADA.
-The DOT has offered the following guidance regarding what kinds of treatments constitute regular maintenance activities as opposed to an alteration:
+The USDOJ and USDOT offer the following guidance:

+"What kinds of treatments constitute maintenance rather than an alteration?

-"Treatments that serve solely to seal and protect the road surface, improve friction, and control splash and spray are considered to be maintenance because they do not significantly affect the public's access to or usability of the road.
+Treatments that serve solely to seal and protect the road surface, improve friction, and control splash and spray are considered to be maintenance because they do not significantly affect the public's access to or usability of the road.
 Some examples of the types of treatments that would normally be considered maintenance are: painting or striping lanes, crack filling and sealing, surface sealing, chip seals, slurry seals, fog seals, scrub sealing, joint crack seals, joint repairs, dowel bar retrofit, spot high-friction treatments, diamond grinding, and pavement patching.
 In some cases, the combination of several maintenance treatments occurring at or near the same time may qualify as an alteration and would trigger the obligation to provide curb ramps."
 (Emphasis added)